Case Study #4

 Production coordination

-Managed production logistics for the influencer videos and served as the primary point of contact with the outside agency for the brand ad — reviewing edits, providing feedback, and ensuring the final product matched the brief.
+Managed production logistics for the influencer videos and served as the primary point of contact with the outside agency for the product ad, reviewing edits, providing feedback, and ensuring the final product matched the brief.

 Distribution

-Coordinated placement of the brand ad across YouTube, Hulu, and additional premium channels.
+Coordinated placement of the product ad across YouTube, connected TV, and OTT platforms.
 The influencer videos published on each creator's own channel, distributed to their existing audiences.

 What this work demonstrates